 Albus had thought himself relatively prepared.
 In addition to hiring the Spirit Detectives, Albus had updated the cautionary wards around Hogwarts.
 Yet, demons moved a lot quicker than what Albus had realised.
 The moment the wards detected a breach, the demons had already managed to make their way inside, and too late for the Headmaster to do anything about it.

-Albus wandered down the narrow stone stairs from the fireplace towards the basement.
+Albus wandered down the hallway from the fireplace towards dining room where the rest of the Order had gathered.
 The Order of the Phoenix was in a state of panic when he reached them.
 While the students of Hogwarts were kept ignorant of the actual disaster, the truth of the Hogwarts incident was distributed for the members' knowledge.
 The idea of demons frightened most people.

 Few still actually believed in the tales of a demon's strengths, believing the stories to be exaggerated.
 Wizards were egotistical being who assumed themselves to be superior over all.
 Even if demons were considered strong, they were considered brutes and mindless brawn, easy to overcome with a wizard's wits.
 Albus, through his friendship with unusual people such as Genkai, was taught what most were ignorant of - demons came in various classes, and most that wizards have seen lately were only those of the lowest class.
 Still, no matter what people thought, the idea of a large group of any type of dark creature controlled by Voldemort sent shivers down everyone's spins.
 And unlike most other dark creatures, much, much less was known about demons.

 "What can we do?"
 Doge asked over the voices talking over one another.